 The future of the current forest C sink is dependent both upon forest responses to climate change and human land use decisions, with land use change itself strongly influencing the course of climate change (Friedlingstein et al 2006).
 Regrowing forests (i.e., secondary forests) will play a particularly important role (Pugh et al 2019), as almost two-thirds of the world’s forests were secondary as of 2010 (FAO 2010).
 As anthropogenic and climate-driven disturbances impact a growing proportion of Earth’s forests (Andela et al 2017, McDowell et al 2020), understanding the carbon dynamics of regrowth forests is increasingly important (Anderson-Teixeira et al 2013).
 Although age trends in aboveground biomass have been well-studied and synthesized globally (Cook-Patton et al 2020), there is a relative dearth of data and synthesis on other C stocks and fluxes in secondary forests.
-An understanding of age-related trends in forest C cycling is particularly critical for reducing uncertainty regarding the potential for carbon uptake and climate change mitigation by regrowth forests (Krause et al 2018, Cook-Patton et al 2020).
+Understanding age-related trends in forest C cycling is particularly critical for reducing uncertainty regarding the potential for carbon uptake and climate change mitigation by regrowth forests (Krause et al 2018, Cook-Patton et al 2020).

 Evolution of forest C cycle research

 For more than half a century, researchers have sought to understand how forest carbon cycling varies across stands, including among biomes (e.g., Lieth 1973, Luyssaert et al 2007) and with stand age (e.g., Odum 1969, Luyssaert et al 2008).
 Over this time, an increasingly refined conceptual understanding of the elements of ecosystem C cycles has developed, as a growing number of variables have been defined (e.g., Chapin et al 2006), along with appropriate measurement methods (e.g., Clark et al 2001).
 New technology has also enabled researchers to directly measure an expanding set of variables, notably including continuous measurements of soil CO2 efflux (Kuzyakov 2006) and ecosystem-atmosphere CO2 exchange (Baldocchi et al 2001).
-Measurement techniques have been increasingly standardized; for example, of the biomass allometries that strongly influence estimates of most C cycle variables (e.g., Chave et al 2014).
+Measurement techniques have been increasingly standardized, such as biomass allometries that strongly influence estimates of most C cycle variables (e.g., Chave et al 2014).
 Further standardization has been made possible through research networks such as ForestGEO (Anderson-Teixeira et al 2015, Davies et al 2021), NEON (Schimel et al 2007), and FLUXNET (Baldocchi et al 2001, Novick et al 2018).
-Remote sensing technology has become increasingly useful for global- or regional-scale estimates of a few critical variables Li and Xiao (2019), yet measurement and validation of most forest C stocks and fluxes necessarily requires intensive on-the-ground data collection.
+Remote sensing technology has become increasingly useful for global- or regional-scale estimates of a few critical variables (Li and Xiao 2019).Yet, measurement and validation of most forest C stocks and fluxes necessarily require intensive on-the-ground data collection.